25 May NHF Congratulates Latest AQH in Headache Medicine Class

-Before CAQ, the requirements to obtain a subspecialty in headache medicine had become restrictive.
-These restrictions prevented many healthcare practitioners from receiving acknowledgement for their work, experience, and abilities in headache medicine.
-As a service to those experiencing headache, the Board of the NHF determined the NHF-endorsed CAQ would be reinstated.
+Before AQH, the requirements to obtain a subspecialty in headache medicine had become restrictive.
+These restrictions prevented many healthcare practitioners from receiving acknowledgment for their work, experience, and abilities in headache medicine.
+As a service to those experiencing headache, the Board of the NHF determined the NHF-endorsed AQH would be reinstated.

-All CAQ-certified healthcare practitioners demonstrated their medical license is in good standing; documented three or more years involved in headache medicine; and successfully completed a competency examination developed through a combined effort of headache experts in accordance with the industry.
+All AQH-certified healthcare practitioners demonstrated their medical license is in good standing; documented three or more years involved in headache medicine, and successfully completed a competency examination developed through a combined effort of headache experts in accordance with the industry.
 The examination committee consisted of physicians, physician assistants, nurse practitioners, dentists, and clinical psychologists—all with many years of experience in headache medicine.